santoshsankar/santoshsankar.github.io/index.md

-## Welcome to my place on the internet.

-I try to **write** regularly, you can see what my latest thoughts are [here](https://medium.com/@santoshsankar).

-I **engage** most on social media, you can chat with me on [Twitter](http://twitter.com/@santoshsankar).
+# Hi, I'm Santosh.

 ## About Me
-I’m Cofounder and Director of [Dynamo](http://dynamo.vc), responsible for the strategic vision, planning, and execution (investing) of our global seed fund.
-Our investing activities tend to focus on early stage technology businesses that have the potential to transform commerce with a concentration in what we dub “logistics technology” that encompasses supply chain and transportation.
+I’m a Founding Partner of Dynamo Ventures.
+We invest in exceptional seed stage founders building startups in supply chain and mobility.

-**I believe that people & product are the fundamental units of any business.** I enjoy discussions around the intersection of design, technology, business, and the capital markets.
-Sector-wise, I am particularly interested in anything related to global trade and commerce: supply chain, transportation, insurance, and financial services.
+**I believe that people are the fundamental unit of any business.** It's people that build products, ramp go-to-market, and scale organizations that define industries and change markets.

-In my free time, I enjoy traveling and hiking which I’ve channeled into a hobby of taking photos wherever I go.
+Personally, I have a variety of interests including technology, design, and the outdoors.
 Additionally, I like to work out, cook, and root for Penn State football.
+I enjoy discussions around the intersection of design, technology, business, and the capital markets.

-I live in Chattanooga, TN with my wife and rambunctious golden retrievers.
+I live in Chattanooga, TN with my wife, son, and rambunctious golden retrievers.

 ## System of Record

+### 2019
+In the Spring, I began advising Happy Valley Capital, a Penn State student organization focused on education their membership on startups and venture capital.

+In June, Jon Bradford joined Dynamo as our fourth Partner after serving as an Advisor since our inception - huge level up for the whole team.

+#### 2018
+In January, my wife and I welcomed our son, #myBudHud to the world.

 ### 2017
 In March, enjoyed a two-weekend wedding celebration where Melissa and I got married.

 In the fall, earned Forbes 30 Under 30 accolades for Venture Capital.

 ### 2016
-Collaborated on the launch of the Dynamo — a group of investors and operators focused on the logistics, supply chain and transportation industries.
+Co-founded [Dynamo Ventures](http://dynamo.vc), a supply chain and mobility seed fund.

 ### 2015
 I joined Lamp Post Group in Chattanooga, TN, as part of a grand experiment — Lamp Post Labs, an innovation lab.
 In December, I transitioned to my current role and began laying out the roadmap for Dynamo.